Program: Liberal Studies, B.A.

 Teacher Preparation

-The ITEP-Freshman option is a program for entering freshmen who are ready for college-level courses in mathematics and writing.
+The ITEP-Freshman Option is a program for entering freshmen who are ready for college-level courses in mathematics and writing.
 It is designed for freshmen who are certain about their career choice when they begin college.
 ITEP-Freshman option students remain with their entering cohort throughout their four years, including at least one summer, taking some courses exclusively designed for them.
-ITEP-Freshman students take 12-18 units per semester.
-The program includes field and lab experiences in elementary classrooms guided by education faculty, as well as the opportunity for participation in a close-knit learning community.
-The ITEP-Freshman option requires 134 units for a B.A. degree and Preliminary Multiple Subject Credential.
+ITEP-Freshman students take 14-18 units per semester.
+The program includes clinical practice and lab experiences in elementary classrooms guided by education faculty, as well as the opportunity for participation in a close-knit learning community.

 Program Requirements